sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/en/guides/ui/categories/README.md

 <p class="keyword">*N.B.
 Categories are a new experimental feature, expect things to go wrong*.</p>

 Categories are a powerful way of handling lists of words that are of interest.
-For instance, instead of typing several words with positive conotations, you can use the built-in categories label `@positive` (`@positive` and `@negative` are the only two built-in categories but you can edit them, remove them and and more, as we'll see).
+For instance, instead of typing several words with positive connotations, you can use the built-in categories label `@positive` (`@positive` and `@negative` are the only two built-in categories but you can edit them, remove them and and more, as we'll see).

 A go place to demonstrate this is in the Terms tool.